List of Canadian submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+Between the seven Canadian nominations, three have been directed by Denys Arcand: Jesus of Montreal, nominated at the 62nd Academy Awards; The Decline of the American Empire, nominated at the 59th Academy Awards; and its sequel, The Barbarian Invasions, which was the winner at the 76th Academy Awards.
+Arcand's Days of Darkness was shortlisted for the Oscar, but was not nominated.

+The other four Canadian directors to have their films nominated are Deepa Mehta for Water at the 79th Academy Awards, Denis Villeneuve for Incendies at the 83rd Academy Awards, Philippe Falardeau for Monsieur Lazhar at the 84th Academy Awards, and Kim Nguyen for War Witch at the 85th Academy Awards.

-Most of the submissions were Québécois films shot in French, with six exceptions: A Bullet in the Heads fictional language (1991), Atanarjuat in Inuktitut (2001), Water in Hindi (2005), Eternal Spring in Mandarin (2022), Rojek in Kurdish (2023) and Universal Language in Persian (2024).
+Most of the submissions were Québécois films shot in French, with seven exceptions: A Bullet in the Heads fictional language (1991), Atanarjuat in Inuktitut (2001), Water in Hindi (2005), Eternal Spring in Mandarin (2022), Rojek in Kurdish (2023), Universal Language in Persian (2024) and The Things You Kill in Turkish (2025).

 Other French-language submissions have also featured a substantial amount of Inuktitut (The Necessities of Life), Lingala (War Witch), Yiddish (Felix and Meira), and Mohawk and Algonquin (Hochelaga, Land of Souls).

 For the 93rd Academy Awards, Canada's original submission was Deepa Mehta's Funny Boy, but the film was disqualified in December 2020 for containing too much dialogue in English.

 Below is a list of the films that have been submitted by Canada for review by the academy for the award by year and the respective Academy Awards ceremony.